mason-mcglothlin/masonogcrm/DesignNotes.md

 For the customer location, show a Google or Bing Maps location.
 At least hyperlink the address to a Google Maps search.

+Get rid of separate page for adding customers (might keep it for no-JavaScript support).
+Instead, have it be a button the user clicks, and fade in a form for them to fill out.
+Perhaps have it automatically appear with #New

 Need database seed method.

 Use CDN's where possible for CSS and JS, but use bundling/minification for local content.